daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA/us003/01.requirements-engineering/Readme.md

 **From the specifications document:**

+>   Human resources manager fills in all fields for collaborator registration.

->	Each employee is characterized by having a unique name, a date of birth, a date of admission, an adornment, a type of identification document and a number, as well as two contact details (mobile phone and email).
+>	Each collaborator is characterized by having a unique name, a date of birth, a date of admission, an adornment, a type of identification document and a number, as well as two contact details (mobile phone and email).

->	...
+>	The job will be chosen from the list of jobs registered in US02.

 **From the client clarifications:**

-> **Question:** Can a collaborator have more than one job?
+> **Question:** Does the HRM select the job from a list that we display?
 >
-> **Answer:** ...
+> **Answer:** displaying or not, It's a matter of UX, the dev team should decide about it, but the valid jobs are the ones created within the US02.

 > **Question:** ...
 >